 Why Is a Dual Diagnosis Treatment Program Important?

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), nearly 8 million adults struggled with both a substance use disorder and a mental disorder in 2014.
-However, only a fraction of people with substance abuse problems and/or mental illnesses seek professional help to get the treatment they need.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 17.0 million adults struggled with both a substance use disorder and mental illness in 2020.1 However, only a fraction of people with substance abuse problems and/or mental illnesses seek professional help to get the treatment they need.1

-There is no specific explanation for why drug and alcohol addiction and psychiatric illness co-occur so frequently.
-People who suffer from both a substance disorder and mental illness often exhibit symptoms that are more persistent, severe, and resistant to treatment compared with people who suffer from only one disorder.
+There is no specific explanation for why drug and alcohol addiction and psychiatric illness co-occur so frequently.2 People who suffer from both a substance disorder and mental illness often exhibit symptoms that are more persistent, severe, and resistant to treatment compared with people who suffer from only one disorder.3

 History of Dual Diagnosis